CS3219-AY2324S1/ay2324s1-course-assessment-g32/README.md

 - Frontend: `cd frontend && npm start`
 - Backend: `cd backend && npm start`
 - Auth service: `cd Auth && npm start`

+Note that the backend will crash if you are connected to NUS wifi, as backend is unable to connect to MongoDB Atlas.

 # Developer Notes